Seven Days Following the Great Migration: A Serengeti Safari Journal

 One more sunrise game drive.
 Dawn in the Serengeti is a religious experience for atheists.
 The light comes up fast and gold, the air is cool and smells like dry grass, and the plains wake up around you — birds first, then the grazers, then the predators stretching and yawning.

-I saw a cheetah on this final morning.
-Sitting on a termite mound, scanning the plains.
+A cheetah holds this final morning, sitting on a termite mound, scanning the plains.
 The fastest animal on land, perfectly still, perfectly patient.
-We watched for fifteen minutes until she rose, stretched, and walked away through the grass without a backward glance.
+Watch for fifteen minutes until she rises, stretches, and walks away through the grass without a backward glance.

-Drove to Seronera Airstrip for the bush flight back to Arusha.
-The plane — a tiny Cessna Caravan — took off from the grass strip and I pressed my face against the window for the entire flight.
+Drive to Seronera Airstrip for the bush flight back to Arusha.
+The plane — a tiny Cessna Caravan — takes off from the grass strip, and you'll press your face to the window for the entire flight.
 The Serengeti from the air is both incomprehensible and deeply familiar — it looks like every nature documentary you've ever seen, except it's real, and it's directly below you.

-I'm going back.
-I've already started planning.
-Different season — January or February for the calving season in the southern Serengeti, when 8,000 wildebeest calves are born every day and predators feast.
+You'll go back.
+The planning starts before the dust has settled.
+Pick a different season — January or February for the calving season in the southern Serengeti, when 8,000 wildebeest calves are born every day and predators feast.

-The Serengeti broke something in me.
-Not in a bad way.
-More like it recalibrated my sense of what matters.
-After watching two million animals move across a continent driven by rain and grass and ancient instinct, your email inbox feels very, very small.
+The Serengeti recalibrates something in you.
+Not in a bad way — more like it resets your sense of what matters.
+After two million animals move across a continent driven by rain and grass and ancient instinct, your inbox feels very, very small.

 Book through a reputable operator in Arusha.
 Budget safaris ($200-350/day group, $400-700+ private) through operators like Kibo Slopes, Gladys Adventure, or Pristine Trails work well — check SafariBookings.com for reviews.
 Or go luxury if you can — Serengeti Under Canvas and &Beyond's Serengeti camps are extraordinary.